 This is a web-friendly version of the patient information leaflet.
-You can also download this leaflet as a PDF: Information for parents and guardians about the COVID-19 vaccine for 12 to 15s (Spikevax, Moderna) (PDF, 1,16 MB, 9 pages)
+You can also download this leaflet as a PDF: Information leaflet about the Comirnaty (Pfizer/ BioNTech) vaccine for children and young people aged 12 to 15 (PDF, 1,208 KB, 16 pages)

 About this leaflet

-This leaflet tells you about the COVID-19 (coronavirus) vaccine for children aged 12-15 years.
+This leaflet tells you about the COVID-19 (coronavirus) vaccine for children aged 12 to 15 years.

 It tells you about:

 - COVID-19 in children aged 12 to 15